Cray-HPE/docs-csm/operations/network/network_management_install_guide/aruba/check_kea_dhcp_logs.md

 # Check KEA DHCP logs

-In order to check the logs for the pod you'll need to know the pod name, run this command to see the pod name:
+In order to check the logs for the pod you will need to know the pod name, run this command to see the pod name:

 ```
 kubectl logs -n services -l app.kubernetes.io/instance=cray-dhcp-kea -c cray-dhcp-kea